melisacagilgan/c-projects/A-Game-Leaderboard-System/README.md

 **Battles’ Data:** A distinct file will contain information about every battle that took place between these champions.
 Each line represents a separate battle and every piece of information in a line is separated by a space (i.e., battleID battleParticipant1 battleParticipant2 winner).

 **This program takes these inputs them as command-line arguments as follows:**
-<p align = "center">leaderboardMaker sortingCriteria ChampionDataFile BattlesDataFile</p>
+* leaderboardMaker sortingCriteria ChampionDataFile BattlesDataFile

 **leaderboardMaker:** When you run your program from the command line, you need start with its name.
 The name of the compiled program will be leaderboardMaker.